sitoolkit/sit-ds/README.md

 1. Execute the following command.

-   This command performs an End-to-End Test with a username and password.
+   You can check the operation of all services with the added user ID and password.
-   Operate the browser automatically according to the created test script.
+   The evidence of the operation check result is also output to /e2etest/evidencce/evidencce_yymmsshhmmss.

 ```
 cd /sit-ds/e2etest
 mvnw verify -DuserId=user001 -Dpassword=password